- Home >

 Madame Tussauds London

 Madame Tussauds London lets you get up close and personal with lifelike wax figures, including the Royal Family!
-Madame Tussauds has sculpted a total of 23 figures of the Queen over the years, and the current one was made in honour of Her Diamond Jubilee.
-Prince William and Kate Middleton, formally known as the Duke and Duchess of Cambridge, are shown in their engagement pose.
+Madame Tussauds has sculpted a total of 23 figures of Queen Elizabeth II over the years.
+Prince William and Kate Middleton, the Duke and Duchess of Cambridge, are shown in their engagement pose.
 You might spot Catherine’s ring which is a dazzling recreation of the one worn by Princess Diana.
-There’s also a sculpt of Prince Charles, heir to the throne, who is placed alongside his wife the Duchess of Cornwall.
+There’s also a sculpt of King Charles III who is placed alongside his wife the Queen Consort.
 That’s a lot of Royals to meet!

 Book Tickets: Madame Tussauds >>>